php-mvc-project/php-mvc/README.md

 Each filter must be inherited from the `PhpMvc\ActionFilter` class.

-Filters can be global, or work at the level of a single controller, or at the level of a single action.
+Filters can be global, or work at the level of an individual controller, or action.

 Filters for specific controller or action can be set in the controller's constructor: